-ACCEPTABLE DRESS
+ACCEPTABLE DRESS CODE

 Students who attend Lake Tech shall dress in a manner appropriate for the job in which they are receiving training, including any special protective gear and professional uniforms.
 All clothing, makeup, and jewelry must be clean, neat, modest, in good repair, appropriately sized, and be neither distracting nor offensive.
+Students are expected to display their valid student ID, or have on their person when unable to display due to safety in the program, at all times.